nikklavzar/n3bot/README.md

 # n3bot v1.0
 Last update: 19/12/2017, 14:58 CET

-Discord cryptocurrency information &amp; bot. *Still under development*.
+Discord cryptocurrency information &amp; bot.
 **The bot is now hosted on a VPS.
 [Invite link](https://discordapp.com/oauth2/authorize?client_id=388025818720501760&scope=bot&permissions=211968)**.

 Dependencies (*only if hosting on your own*)